tuantran1295/search-suggestion-react-tailwind/README.md

 * minKeywordLength:  the number of character that makes the Suggestion display when typing, default: 1.

 You could turn on/off the display of each block in the Suggestion result by click on the block header.
-Make from React and Tailwind with love <3
 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Clone the repo
    ```sh